-Team Blake We can't move Dia up yet because we don't know how Teams Adam and Cee Lo will do tonight — but after her game-changing reinterpretation of ''Heartless,'' it's safe to say that the indie darling has made a huge impression.
+We can’t move Dia up yet because we don’t know how Teams Adam and Cee Lo will do tonight — but after her game-changing reinterpretation of ”Heartless,” it’s safe to say that the indie darling has made a huge impression.

 10. Devon Barley

-Team Adam In his ''Creep'' duet, Chicken Little proved that he's more than a mini Jason Mraz.
-Here's hoping he continues to stretch himself during the live shows.
+In his ”Creep” duet, Chicken Little proved that he’s more than a mini Jason Mraz.
+Here’s hoping he continues to stretch himself during the live shows.